nextapps-de/mikado/README.md

 </script>
 ```

-> Loading modules via CDN isn't recommended at all, using modules in Javascript commonly expects to build/bundle your app properly.
+> Loading modules via CDN commonly expects to build/bundle your app properly before distribution.
+Do not load them via CDN in production.

 <a name="feature-comparison"></a>